Navigating permanent underdetermination in dark energy and inflationary cosmology: Conclusions

 Stepping back somewhat, in our view this works represents a fruitful interaction between modern cosmology and philosophy of science.
 On the one hand, cosmology illustrates live and serious cases of underdetermination that can be leveraged by philosophers in order to better understand scientific methodology as it is applied by practitioners in real time.
 On the other hand, philosophy can perhaps provide an illuminating perspective on the epistemic value and pursuit-worthiness of certain approaches given the unique epistemic challenges faced by modern cosmology.
 For example, one conclusion of our work would be that there is little obviously to be gained at the present moment from further detailed dark energy model-building, or utilizing models other than the common core theory, at least at the level of investigating cosmological phenomena within the quintessence paradigm.
 Another would be that there perhaps \emph{is} more to be gained from model-building in the inflationary cases, especially with regard to e.g.\ non-minimally-coupled Higgs models, in whose favour various arguments (e.g.\ consilience) would certainly speak.
-And a final conclusion would be that, if it can be done, developing an EFT for inflation more analogous to the common core theory of dark energy might also be a profitable line of inquiry.